 Secondly increased tissue oxygenation decreases stress on tissues and further decreases SNS activity.

-Thirdly, during relaxed diaphragmatic breathing stretching of lungs causes increase in both signal intensity and duration of slowly adapting pulmonary stretch receptors (SARs).
+Thirdly, during relaxed diaphragmatic breathing exercises stretching of lungs causes increase in both signal intensity and duration of slowly adapting pulmonary stretch receptors (SARs).
 These signals are generally inhibitory and travelled along vagus nerve to the brain stem.

 Inhibitory signals in the brainstem improve synchronization between hypothalamus and brainstem and enhance overall PNS activity.

-Breathing interventions reduces allostatic load
+Breathing correctly reduces allostatic load

 Allostatic load is the excessive damage of the body due to continuous exposure to stress.
 Stress hormones, in short run are important for adaptation and homeostasis.
 But over a long period of time, they can accelerate the disease process.